pjb3/sharp/TUTORIAL.md

 ```

 Huh, not much going on there, is there?
 That's because the default behavior of an action is to render the template that matches the name of the action.
 In this case, the action is `app/actions/root_action.rb`, so the template will be `templates/root.erb`.
 We'll cover actions in more depth later, but let's take a look at the template next.

+But in case you are curious now, Sharp actions are [Rack::Action][rack-action], so you can read up on the documentation for [Rack::Action][rack-action] to find out more about what you can do with actions.

 # Templates